Right-wing terrorism: Slovakia

 On October 12, 2022, two people were killed and another was injured after a right-wing terrorist opened fire against an LGBT venue in Bratislava.

 Turkey

-The neo-fascist ultranationalist Grey Wolves have been involved in terror attacks targeting both left-wing groups and ethnic minorities.
-The group is notable for its death squads during the political violence of the late 1970s, such as the Taksim Square massacre in 1977 (killings of leftists) or the Bahçelievler massacre in 1978 when seven students belonging to a socialist party were assassinated.
-The organization was responsible for Maraş and Çorum massacres where hundreds of Alevis, Kurds and leftists were killed.
+The neo-fascist and ultranationalist Grey Wolves have been involved in terrorist attacks in which they have targeted members of left-wing groups and ethnic minorities.
+The group is notable because its death squads perpetrated terrorist attacks during the political violence of the late 1970s, such as the Taksim Square massacre in 1977 (killings of leftists) or the Bahçelievler massacre in 1978 when seven students who were members of a socialist party were assassinated.